 Inside Is Nice

 Many of you will remember that last winter we stored in the water here in Nova Scotia.
-It sorta—more on the sorta in a moment—worked out, but this year Morgan’s Cloud is back in her cozy shed at East River Marine and frankly I couldn’t be happier.
+It sorta—more on the sorta in a moment—worked out, but this year Morgan’s Cloud is back in her cozy shed at East River Marine (now East River Shipyard) and frankly I couldn’t be happier.

 Now when it storms and snows, instead of lying awake worrying, or even sleeping aboard as I did several times last winter, I smile, give a contented sigh, and go back to sleep.